Dani3lSun/apex-plugin-apexscreencapture/README.md

 ##Plugin Settings
 The plugin settings are highly customizable and you can change:
+- DOM UI Selector - Choose if a graphical selector should be used or not.
 - JQuery Selector - Enter the JQuery Selector that should be captured
 - Open image in new tab (or save to Item) - Choose whether the image should be opened in a new tab or saved as base64 png to an APEX item
 - Item Picker - Item which holds the base64 png image informations